petomuro/Instructions/README.md

 ## Pre-release note

-`Dux` has not hit `1.0.0` yet and is undergoing active development which means APIs are unstable and may change.
+`Instructions` has not hit `1.0.0` yet and is undergoing active development which means APIs are unstable and may change.

 ## Installation